ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/setup_mysql_server.md

 layout: "learningpathall"
 ---

-You can run MySQL server on an Arm Server with Ubuntu 22.04 installed, but other Linux distributions and Ubuntu versions may also work.
+You can run a MySQL server on an Arm Server with Ubuntu 22.04 installed, but other Linux distributions and Ubuntu versions may also work.

-Follow the instructions below to build, install, configure, and run MySQL server.
+Follow the instructions below to build, install, configure, and run a MySQL server.

 This system is called the server.

-You will need at least 200 Gb of disk space on the server system.
+You will need at least 200 GB of disk space on the server system.

 ## Install the required packages

-In order to build MySQL server, install the following packages:
+In order to build a MySQL server, install the following packages:

 ```console
 sudo apt install git make automake libtool bison pkg-config cmake g++ openssl libssl-dev libncurses5-dev libtirpc-dev rpcsvc-proto libaio-dev libssl-dev -y
 ```

-## Create a mysql user
+## Create a MySQL user

-MySQL server can't be run as root.
+MySQL server cannot be run as root.

-You can create a mysql user, use your own password instead of `mysql*pw`:
+You can create a MySQL user by using your own password instead of `mysql*pw`:

 ```console
 sudo useradd -s /bin/bash -m mysql && sudo adduser mysql sudo && echo "mysql:mysql*pw" | sudo chpasswd
 ```

-Change to the `mysql` user, enter the password when prompted:
+Change to the `mysql` user and enter the password when prompted:

 ```console
 su - mysql
 ```

-## Download boost
+## Download Boost

-Boost is needed to build MySQL server.
-To build MySQL server 8.0.33, boost_1_77_0 is needed.
+Boost is needed to build a MySQL server and to build MySQL server 8.0.33, we need boost_1_77_0.

 Download Boost: